prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 If the universe had been perfectly symmetrical, all matter and antimatter would have destroyed each other in the first second.
 The result would have been a boring, empty universe filled with nothing but light.
 No stars.
 No atoms.
 No us.

 **The Miracle:**
-For reasons physicists are still studying (known as *CP Violation*), the laws of physics were slightly imperfect.
+For reasons physicists are still studying (known as *CP Violation*), <a href="https://prashantkikani.com/blog/simulation" target="_blank">the laws of physics</a> were slightly imperfect.
 *   For every **1,000,000,000** (one billion) particles of antimatter...
 *   The universe created **1,000,000,001** particles of matter.

 A massive war of annihilation followed.
 The billion pairs destroyed each other.
 But that **single, lonely particle** was left over because it had no partner to destroy it.

-**The Result:** Everything you see today-every star, every galaxy, and every atom in your body-is made of that tiny, leftover fraction of "debris" that survived the Great Annihilation.
+**The Result:** Everything you see today-every star, every galaxy, and every atom in your body-is made of that tiny, leftover fraction of "<a href="https://prashantkikani.com/blog/insignificance" target="_blank">debris</a>" that survived the Great Annihilation.

 <br/>

 ## 2. The Galactic Delivery Service: Gold vs. Iron
-Once the universe had matter, it needed the right ingredients for civilization.
+Once the universe had matter, it needed the right ingredients for <a href="https://prashantkikani.com/blog/great-filter" target="_blank">civilization</a>.

 **The Iron (Native):**
 Iron is heavy.
 When Earth formed 4.5 billion years ago, it was a molten ball.
 Most of the iron sank to the center to form the core.
 However, enough remained in the crust to eventually course through your blood.
 You are made of Earth-stuff.